Identity and access management (IAM) solutions protect company data even when employees do not come into the office.

 A number of identity and access management (IAM) technologies can help mitigate these risks and keep remote teams secure while protecting sensitive corporate data.

 Secure web gateway: Secure web gateways sit in between internal employees and the unsecured Internet.
 They filter risky content from web traffic to stop cyber threats and prevent data loss — for instance, they can stop employees from visiting unencrypted HTTP websites that send data over the web in plaintext.
 They can also block risky or unauthorized user behavior.
-Secure web gateways can protect employees working both on-premises and remotely.
+Secure web gateways can protect employees working both on-premise and remotely.

 Access control: Access control solutions track and manage user access to systems and data, which helps prevent data leakage.
 Implementing an access control solution ensures that employees do not have too much access to company systems, and that no unauthorized parties are given any access to those systems.